CORE-GATECH-GROUP/serpent-tools/docs/examples/DepletionReader.rst

     >>> import six
     >>> import serpentTools
     >>> from serpentTools.settings import rc
-    INFO    : serpentTools: Using version 0.2.1
     >>> depFile = 'demo_dep.m'
     >>> dep = serpentTools.read(depFile)
     INFO    : serpentTools: Inferred reader for demo_dep.m: DepletionReader INFO    : serpentTools: Preparing to read demo_dep.m INFO    : serpentTools: Done reading depletion file

-The materials read in from the file are stored in the ``materials`` dictionary, where the keys represent the name of specific materials, and the corresponding values are the depleted material.
+The materials read in from the file are stored in the |materials| dictionary, where the keys represent the name of specific materials, and the corresponding values are the depleted material.